juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 #### Via PV definition (deprecated) {#static-mount-options}

-After modifying the mount options for existing PVs, you need to perform a rolling upgrade or re-create the application pod, so that CSI Driver starts re-create the mount pod for the changes to take effect.
+After modifying the mount options for existing PVs, a rolling upgrade or re-creation of the application pod is required to apply the changes.
+This ensures CSI Driver re-creates the Mount Pod for the changes to take effect.

 ```yaml {8-9}
 apiVersion: v1